jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/flow/readme.md

 + antiparallel pattern: add vertex
-+ vertext capacity: split vertex: see the Escape problem
++ vertex capacity: split vertex: see the Escape problem
 + parallel path: add vextex
 + super source for multiple sources
-+ edge connectivity: each edge has a capacity of 1.
-No edge can be reused, Every path is distinct.
++ **edge connectivity: each edge has a capacity of 1.
+No edge can be reused, Every path is distinct.**

 # review
 + 26.2-13: https://www.coursehero.com/file/p1k8ft3/2-each-edge-has-a-capacity-of-1-and-uv-E-implies-vu-6-E-it-follows-that-VE-has/